Movie Review

 Though many Christian audiences may have trouble with the content of the film, those that give “Precious” a chance will find themselves immersed in a powerful and tear-jerking story that may have the capacity to pull enough heart-strings to actually do something for the hundreds (if not thousands) of Precious’ in our society that go their similar struggles every day.

-Editor's note: This film apparently has a secondary agenda that some will want to know about.
-According to Lee Daniels, “the movie is very gay-themed.”
+Editor’s note: According to this film’s director, it has a secondary agenda.
+According to Director Lee Daniels, “the movie is very gay-themed.”
 The openly Gay director explains, “I made this movie for my ‘family’ in the ghetto.
 I wanted them to see, three quarters of the way through the film, that the savior [the woman that helps Precious], that the goddess, that the sex vixen, was a lesbian.”
 [Source: Gregg Shapiro, “‘Precious’ moments: an interview with out director Lee Daniels,” Chicago Free Press, Vol. 10, No. 10 (Chicago: November 5, 2009).]

 Violence: Heavy / Profanity: Extreme / Sex/Nudity: Heavy